ceciliahaentjens/ceciliahaentjens/README.md

 # Hello, I’m Cecilia

-**I’m a full-stack web developer with a background in UX/UI design too.**
+**I’m a full-stack web developer with a background in UX/UI design.**

 I’m curently working as a full-stack web developper at the french online media [lesjours.fr](https://lesjours.fr).<br>
 I worked with various programing languages and I’m mostly interested in Javascript/Typescript, node.js programming.<br>